grav0165/weekend-redux-feedback-loop/README.md

 ## Usage
 How does someone use this application?
 Tell a user story here.

-1. xxx
-2. xxx
-3. xxx
-4. xxx
-5. xxx
-6. xxx
+1. The client will be directed to the page labeled 'Feeling', allowing to select a drop down of 1 to 5 in support.
+2. Upon clicking next, the client will be taken to Understanding to fill out the rest, then Support, and finally comments.
+3. After filling out any required fields, the client will be taken to a review page to show all previously filled out information.
+4. By clicking submit on the review page, the information will be sent to a database to keep track.
+5. The client will then be offered a final page to leave more feedback.
+Clicking the button will return them to the first page to begin another submission.

 ## Built With

-List technologies and frameworks here
+ - Javascript
+ - React
+ - Redux
+ - Node.js
+ - MaterialUI
+ - Axios

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

-_Note, include this only if you have a license file.
-GitHub will generate one for you if you want!_

 ## Acknowledgement
-Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Thank your people)
+Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality, Peder and Quynh giving me tips and teaching me along the way!.

 ## Support
-If you have suggestions or issues, please email me at [youremail@whatever.com](www.google.com)
+If you have suggestions or issues, please email me at [grav0165@gmail.com](grav0165@gmail.com)